Courses

 Main Campus

-BIOL 250 - Research Training II
+BIOL 250 - Research Training ll

 Students will build research skills in the laboratory and theoretical sciences by becoming involved in active research projects in the Department of Biology or in outside research settings.
 Students conduct 50 or more research hours.